A Deep Dive Into Branding

 Famous designers such as Paul Rand and Saul Bass created iconic logos, including the timeless IBM emblem.

-Then, in the early 1990s, the Internet as we know it emerged and significantly changed the way companies could communicate with their audiences.
+Then, in the early 1990s, the Internet emerged and significantly changed how companies could communicate with their audiences.

 Contemporary Branding

-To stand out, it’s no longer just enough to have a logo.
-It’s now necessary to create immersive brand experiences and develop a holistic brand culture.
+To stand out, a logo is no longer enough.
+Today, brands need to create immersive brand experiences and develop a holistic brand culture.

-What’s more, it’s no longer just products and companies that need branding.
-Brands are ubiquitous—from celebrities to political parties.
+Moreover, it’s no longer just products and companies that need branding.
+Brands are ubiquitous.
+From celebrities to political parties—everyone is a brand.

 Definitions